-Baa-gain?
-Iconic sheep sweater worn by Princess Diana could fetch $50,000 at auction
+Princess Diana’s iconic black sheep sweater could fetch at least $50,000 at auction

-LONDON (AP) — A red sweater adorned with a flock of sheep worn by the young Princess Diana is expected to sell for more than $50,000 at auction.
+LONDON — A red sweater adorned with a flock of sheep worn by the young Princess Diana is expected to sell for more than $50,000 at auction.

 The playfully patterned wool jumper featuring a single black sheep amid a pattern of white ones headlines Sotheby’s online Fashion Icons sale in September.